mdarshad1000/Fine-Tuning-GPTs/README.md

 # Fine-Tuning-GPTs

-Project Created By - Ali Quidwai and Nagharjun

 ## Introduction
 Not every organization will have the resources or capability to build a large language model from scratch due to the extensive dataset and computational requirements involved in the process